vicesoftware/doc-driven-dev/docs/requirements/events-feature.md

 - Implement date handling for upcoming/past events
 - Consider timezone handling for event times
 - Ensure SEO optimization for event pages

+## Status Key
+- ✅ Completed: Task is finished and ready for review
+- 🔄 In Progress: Task is currently being worked on
+- ⏳ Not Started: Task hasn't been started yet
+- ❌ Blocked: Task is blocked by dependencies or issues